charliebytes/extract_text_from_images/README.md

-# Image OCR to Text
+# Extract Text from Images

 This script extracts text from images in a specified folder and its subfolders using OCR (Optical Character Recognition).
 The extracted text is saved to individual text files for each subfolder, and a list of images with no text extracted is displayed at the end.